Qualcomm is dying to tell you how fast the Galaxy S9 is – but don’t compare it to the iPhone X

 A report last week suggested that the US version of the Galaxy S9 will be slower than the international one.
 Guess which one has a Snapdragon 845 chip inside and which one comes with an Exynos 9810 chipset under the hood.
 The newly published benchmarks confirm that the leaked Snapdragon 845 Geekbench screenshot was accurate.
 The chip averages around 2,400 and 8,200 in single- and multi-core tests, respectively.
 Compare that to over 4,200 and 10,000 for the iPhone X and 8 in the same test.

-Remember, again, this isn’t about the iPhone, though none of these Snapdragon 845 benchmark reviews mention Apple’s A12 processor, which happens to be Qualcomm’s main rival right now.
+Remember, again, this isn’t about the iPhone, though none of these Snapdragon 845 benchmark reviews mention Apple’s A11 processor, which happens to be Qualcomm’s main rival right now.
 Isn’t that convenient?

 If the Exynos 9810 chip that Samsung just made is significantly faster than the Snapdragon 845, as rumors suggest, Samsung won’t be able to really show it this year.
 The company has to offer the same Galaxy S9 experience around the world.
 But who’s to say that, come next year, the Galaxy S10 will still use a flagship Snapdragon chip?
 If Samsung is getting that good at making smartphone chips, Qualcomm is in a world of trouble.
 Because Samsung might be looking to sell those chips to Android device makers who would usually ink deals with Qualcomm.

-Note: UPDATE: Qualcomm reached out to BGR to point out that it had conducted similar public benchmark tests for the Snapdragon 835 and 820 in previous years before the first commercial devices were launched in stores — see the full update at the end of this post.
-UPDATE: Qualcomm reached out to BGR to point out that it had conducted similar public benchmark tests for the Snapdragon 835 and 820 in previous years before the first commercial devices were launched in stores.